You Never Give Me Your Money – Funding the Energy Transition in the Global South

 Source: authors’ calculations

 This has nothing to do with the merits of the underlying projects or the borrowing company.
-CLP (a Hong Kong-based power company) sought funding for its Indian subsidiary to refinance its wind farms.
+CLP (a Hong Kong-based power company) sought funding for its Indian subsidiary (India is a Lower Middle income country) to refinance its wind farms.
 It accomplished this by issuing a ₹9 billion (USD60 million) bond with a coupon of 9.15%.
 This local currency issuance was still cheaper than raising an international currency bond, such was the adverse sentiment of global investors about lending to India at the time.
 When CLP raised a bond in Hong Kong (for investment in a gas-fired power station), it paid a coupon of just 2.15% since the Hong Kong dollar is pegged to the US dollar and trusted by international capital markets not to depreciate.

-None of the above arguments are binding constraints.
-Companies, when it suits them, will disregard credit ratings or any anxiety about good governance or political tampering.
-Congo has a terrible credit rating and a history of poor governance.
-Yet, it can attract foreign direct investment to exploit its rich mineral resources for strategic control of the raw materials used by EV batteries.
-The rare investor demands high returns on their investments, shorter tenors for the loan and expensive currency hedging costs.
+Only predatory capitalists offer low-income countries funds None of the above arguments are binding constraints.Countries, when it suits them, will disregard credit ratings or any anxiety about good governance or political tampering.
+The Democratic Republic of Congo (DRC) has a terrible credit rating and a history of poor governance.
+Yet, it can attract foreign direct investment from China to exploit its rich mineral resources for strategic control of the raw materials used by EV batteries.
+Chinese companies now own and control 15 out of 19 of DRC’s best copper and cobalt mines, enjoy tax-exempt status and face little accountability from the DRC government (Gregory and Milas, 2024)[xiii].

 4. Mainstream consensus for funding SDGS in the Global South